hashicorp/terraform-provider-aws/website/docs/r/sesv2_contact_list.html.markdown

 * `tags` - (Optional) Key-value map of resource tags for the contact list.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `topic` - (Optional) Configuration block(s) with topic for the contact list.
 Detailed below.

+### topic

+The following arguments are required:

+* `default_subscription_status` - (Required) The default subscription status to be applied to a contact if the contact has not noted their preference for subscribing to a topic.
+* `display_name` - (Required) The name of the topic the contact will see.
+* `topic_name` - (Required) The name of the topic.

+The following arguments are optional:

+* `description` - (Optional) A description of what the topic is about, which the contact will see.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: